kohler/hotcrp/devel/apidoc/search.md

 Perform the search action specified by the `action` parameter on the papers defined by the `q` and `t` search parameters.

-The `action` parameter must correspond to the `name` of a valid search action, as returned from the `/searchactions` API endpoint.
+The `action` parameter names a search action.
+The `/searchactions` API lists available actions.
 Other parameters may be provided; the `/searchactions` response mentions relevant parameters for each action.

-Search action responses do not follow HotCRP’s typical conventions.
-Successful responses may not use the JSON content type.
-For instance, the `get/paper` action typically returns a ZIP file containing submission PDFs, and the `get/csv` action returns a CSV-formatted text file.
-Furthermore, successful JSON responses may not be objects, or may not contain an `ok` property; for example, a successful response to a `get/json` request is an array of objects.
+Search action responses do not follow HotCRP’s normal API conventions, in that successful responses may not be JSON objects.
+For instance, the `get/paper` action typically returns a ZIP file containing submission PDFs, the `get/csv` action returns a CSV-formatted text file, and the `get/json` request returns a JSON array, rather than a JSON object.
 Applications wanting predictable JSON responses should use other API endpoints.
-Nevertheless, `/searchaction` can be more convenient than using more standardized APIs.
+Nevertheless, `/searchaction` can be more convenient than other more standardized APIs.

 * param action string: Name of action